EmiyaSyahriel/tuiodroid/readme.md

     - Shake the phone (Original)
     > It annoys me a lot since my phone rocks a lot when using the app and it keeps opening the settings
     - Volume Up / Down (or Both)
-    - Back Button
-      You always can swipe the app from recent to close the app or use the exit option on settings
+    - Back Button, You always can swipe the app from recent to close the app or use the exit option on settings
 - Make the app translatable

 ### Links